 - Dentists continued to innovate new ways to improve smiles.
 In the 1400s, Europeans began the using bone and ivory to fashion dentures, but they did not fit well and were extremely uncomfortable.
 In the 1700s, the practice of using human teeth was revived, but the same problems of discomfort and quick decay persisted as they did a thousand years before.
 Filling the sockets of lost teeth with metal didn’t work, either.

 - In the late 1700s, porcelain dentures were invented.
 In the 1800s, they were introduced in the U.S.

 - Porcelain dental crowns were not possible until the porcelain was fused with metal in the 1950s.
 Dentists had also begun using acrylic for dentures during this decade, and acrylic is still the standard for dentures today.

 - In the 1990s, the term “cosmetic dentist” was coined, and developments in the cosmetic dentistry industry continue to advance at an impressive rate.

 Cosmetic dentistry has come a long way to reach the popularity it now enjoys.
 The techniques and procedures that Dr. Fondriest and his team offer are the result of over 1,000 years of dental cosmetic advancement.
 If you would like to learn more about cosmetic dentistry, or to make an appointment to see how it can benefit you and your smile, call our Lake Forest office at (847) 234-0517.
-We serve patients from Grayslake, Barrington, Lake Forest, Winnetka, Highland Park, North Shore, and Chicago.
+We serve patients from the North Shore and Chicago.